zumikiti/in-60-seconds/README.md

 Beyond delimiters, this sample slide also demonstrates the use of a hugely popular GitPitch feature known as
 [Markdown Fragments](https://gitpitch.com/docs/markdown-features/fragments/).
 Fragments can be used to reveal individual elements on a slide one-by-one.
 As distinct to revealing all elements on the slide at once.
-In this case we are revealing list items.
+In this case, we are revealing list items.
 But fragments can be applied to just about any content on your slides.